-You can’t write a post about matbucha, the Moroccan cooked tomato salad without writing about Yeruham.
+You can’t write a post about matbucha (Moroccan cooked salad) without writing about Yeruham.
 The cooked salad and the small town in the Negev Desert of Israel go together.
-The aroma of tomatoes cooking with garlic and peppers being charred over an open flame is the aroma of this town – on a late morning on Friday almost every house or building you stepped into would have that smell.
+The aroma of tomatoes cooking with garlic and peppers being charred over an open flame is the aroma of my hometown – on a late morning on every Friday every house and building you walk into would have that smell.

 Matbucha is only one of many cooked salads traditionally prepared by Moroccan Jews every Friday for Shabbat and holiday dinners.
 This is my mother’s matbucha.
 If I had to choose one Moroccan dish to represent Jewish Moroccan culture, this would definitely be it.
 (It’s more like a tomato and pepper jam, or a dip, than it is a salad – but that’s what Moroccans call it.)

 There are few slightly differences between this recipe and the traditional recipe:

 - When one pound tomatoes cost more then five pair of socks at Old Navy I use canned ones – something my mother, God forbid!, would never approve.